westongcooper/meteor-stylus-multi/README.md

 All of these packages should be compatible with each other.
 That said, there are not many tests at the moment.
 Feel free to PR any tests you think might be handy.

-NOTE: This may not be compatible with other Meteor stylus libraries.
-Please uninstall anything related to stylus before running this, otherwise your application may fail with a fibers-related error.
+NOTE: This may not be compatible with other Meteor Stylus libraries.
+Please uninstall anything related to Stylus before running this, otherwise your application may fail with a fibers-related error.

 ## Updates